svven/summary/README.md

   beautiful filtering routine you can see above.

-  Worth mentioning again that it only gets first few chunks of the image file until the `PIL` Parser gets the size and format of the image.
+  Worth mentioning again that it only gets first few chunks of the image file until the PIL parser gets the size and format of the image.

 * **SizeImageFilter**